Gema manual page

 - @special-character

-that has been changed by the -literal option or @set-syntax
+character that has been changed by the

 function.